 Home screen syncing across multiple Apple TVs

-This is the closest we've actually come to having an honest-to-goodness backup system for the Apple TV.
-One Home Screen is a feature introduced in tvOS 11, and it syncs your tvOS app layouts across any Apple TV that's signed in to your iCloud account.
-Adding a new Apple TV to your home?
-One Home Screen will make sure that all of the apps and games that you love from your existing Apple TV are downloaded and arranged correctly on your new one.
+One Home Screen is a feature first introduced back in tvOS 11 that syncs your tvOS app layouts across any Apple TV that's signed in to your iCloud account.
+It makes sure that all of the apps and games that you love from your existing Apple TV are downloaded and arranged correctly on your new one.

 How to share your computer's content on Apple TV

-Even if you don't use Apple Music or purchase movies and TV shows through iTunes, you can still take advantage of your personal entertainment collection thanks to Home Sharing.
-You can share the content of your computer to Apple TV.
-It doesn't matter if your Apple TV completely goes kaput, all of the movies, music, and TV shows you have stored on your Mac will still be there (but don't forget to have a solid backup plan for your Mac, too).
-Once you've added your computer to Home Sharing, you can find its content in the Computers app on your Apple TV.
+Even if you don't use Apple Music or purchase movies and TV shows through iTunes, you can still take advantage of your personal entertainment collection thanks to Home Sharing on Apple TV.
+Once set up, you can find your computer's media content in the Computers app on your Apple TV.

 How to sync your Photos on Apple TV

 You won't be able to download pictures directly onto your Apple TV, but you can access them from iCloud.
-You don't even have to enable iCloud Photo Library if you don't want to access all of your pics.
-You can simply view your shared albums, or only reach back to the past 1,000 photos.
-If your Apple TV crashes, all you have to do is re-enable your preferred photo streaming feature for the Photos app when you get it back up and running.
+You don't even have to enable iCloud Photo Library if you don't want to access all of your pics and you can simply view select shared albums.
+Here's how to get your Photos on Apple TV.